CJLucido/FEMA-App/lucid-fe/README.md

     }, [props.searchHandle]);
 the hook depends on the function so it needs to be passed in, this is an eslint-plugin-react-hooks warning. another solution is to just define the function in useEffect, but since I'm using actions and redux-thunk it is better for organization to just import it.

+SCRATCH THAT

+    const searchHandle = props.searchHandle;

+        useEffect(() => {
+                searchHandle(props.currentProvince)
+    }, [props.currentProvince]);

+    it won't use he function if we don't specify to take it from props but useEffect won't allow it in that form without throwing the warning.